Vegan Aioli Recipe

 How to Make Vegan Garlic Aioli

-1. Rinse and soak the cashews in hot water for 25 minutes.
-(You can skip this step if using a powerful blender like a Vitamix).
+1. Rinse and soak the cashews in hot water for 25 minutes then drain.
+(You can skip the soaking if you have a powerful blender like a Vitamix).

-2. Drain and rinse the cashews again and add to the blender together with the flesh from an avocado, garlic, lemon, dijon and water (or aquafaba).
+2. Add the soaked cashews to the blender together with the flesh from one avocado, garlic, lemon, dijon and water or aquafaba.

-3. Process until silky smooth and creamy and season with sea salt.
-Use it to dress this amazing vegan potato salad.
+3. Process on the smoothie setting until silky smooth and creamy and season to taste with sea salt. use it to dress this amazing vegan potato salad.

 Creamy Vegan Garlic Aioli Lentil Salad with Roasted Vegetables.
 GF, No Oil, WFPB Recipe!